kosmas12/pong/README.md

 just clone the code and do it yourself.
 Enjoy!

 ## Controls
-* space bar to start a game
+* A to start a game
-* arrow keys for movement
+* D-Pad for movement
-* ESC to exit game
+* X to exit game

 ## Images
 ![title screen](http://i.imgur.com/radat.png)